 Sodalitas is a quick-to-start SRD that is accompanied by the Adventures on a Single Page series (future review for those incoming!).
 Sodalitas’ rules all fit on one page, so it isn’t overwhelming for kids who are new to tabletop role playing games, and it is a great quick-reference during gameplay.

 Only basic math is required (adding up to 3d6), and the character sheets are easy to understand, so there aren’t a lot of barriers to being able to read the character sheet or keep track of everything.
-Since my kid is still working on reading (kiddo is 3 years old), I did need to help with this part, but after pointing a few times to where things were on the sheet, kiddo started tracking independently.
+Since my kid is still working on reading (he is 3 years old), I did need to help with this part, but after pointing a few times to where things were on the sheet, my kid started tracking independently.
 I didn’t have to worry about continuing to help or my child getting frustrated with complicated rules.

 This game worked well with my little one, and I think this would also be a great all-ages game, working well for kids or adults who want a solid streamlined system.